 Bulimba Barracks Master Plan

-Since mid-2015, Brisbane City Council has been working with the community to regulate future development at the Bulimba Barracks site at Apollo Road.
+From 2015 to 2017, Brisbane City Council worked extensively with the community to regulate future development at the Bulimba Barracks site at Apollo Road.
 This followed an announcement by the Australian Government Department of Defence that part of the site would be sold and offered for redevelopment.

 Council's priority has been to guide development in line with community expectations and support the development of infrastructure upgrades including the provision of a riverfront public park as well as opportunities for community events and the retention of local heritage.

 The Bulimba Barracks Master Plan was approved by Council on 1 December 2015.

 Council held a number of information kiosks in August 2015 and October 2015 attended by more than 365 people, and more than 1175 people provided input through community surveys.
 The information gained from these activities was then used by the Community Planning Team, Council and the Queensland Government to draft and finalise the master plan.

 - Community Planning Team workshop meeting 1 minutes (Word - 1.47Mb)

 - Community Planning Team workshop 1 visual diary (PDF - 1.53Mb)

 - Community Planning Team workshop 1 visual diary (Word - 1.63Mb)

 - Community Survey Feedback presentation (PDF - 885kb)